178cm is How Many Feet? A practical guide to Metric-Imperial Conversions

 Q1: Is the conversion factor 30.48 cm/ft exact?

 A1: No, the conversion factor is an approximation.
-The exact conversion depends on the precise definitions of the meter and the yard, which have undergone revisions throughout history.
-However, 30.48 cm/ft provides a sufficiently accurate conversion for most practical purposes.
+In practice, the exact conversion depends on the precise definitions of the meter and the yard, which have undergone revisions throughout history.
+Still, 30.48 cm/ft provides a sufficiently accurate conversion for most practical purposes.

 Q2: Are there online converters for cm to feet?